stickyhipp/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     (using the same configuration as the secure client port).
     Default: false

+* *zookeeper.authorizationProvider* :
+    (Java system property only: **zookeeper.authorizationProvider**)
+    **New in 3.6.0:**
+    Specifies a subclass of **org.apache.zookeeper.server.auth.AuthorizationProvider**
+    to use for secure client authorization.
+AuthorizationProvider is targeted towards authorization based external identity and access policy system.
+An implementation of AuthorizationProvider org.apache.zookeeper.server.auth.ACLAuthorizationProvider
+    is added to check permissions on secured client identities from X509AuthenticationProvider based on permissions stored as system znode under /zookeeper.
+Those permissions are expected to come from external system and can be synced via external tool.
+    To configure the ZooKeeper server to use the custom provider for authorization, set the property **zookeeper.authorizationProvider** to the fully-qualified class name of the custom implementation which will load the provider instance into the ProviderRegistry during start up.
 * *authProvider*:
     (Java system property: **zookeeper.authProvider**)
     You can specify multiple authentication provider classes for ZooKeeper.